ekspla/Pitot_GPS_Sensor_Logger/README.md

 The mesurement system was attached in front of the trailer's bicycle following after the leader's bicycle in line.
 The distances between them were kept 1.0-1.5 m at speeds below 40 km/h, while a bit longer distances at above these speeds for safety reasons.
-The effect of drafting is easily seen in the figure; the measurement points in the correlation map start to deviate from the diagonal line by increasing the ground speed at above 10 km/h.
+**The effect of drafting is easily seen in the figure**; the measurement points in the correlation map start to deviate from the diagonal line by increasing the ground speed at above 10 km/h.

 ![FIG2](https://github.com/ekspla/Pitot_GPS_Sensor_Logger/assets/23088524/567399aa-fdd2-4cee-abe9-0b21babf997b "Fig2_Drafting_in_Cycling")